 It also provides us with the possibility of analyzing our own project console application, as explained in the documentation.

-However, after trying to use it in one of our project, we encountered an unexpected error coming from the vendors after running
+However, after trying to use it in one of our projects, we encountered an unexpected error coming from the vendors after running

 php vendor/bin/phpstan analyse: